mugifly/angular-nest/README.md

 - Angular -- for Frontend app.
 - NestJS -- for Backend app.
 - ng-openapi-gen -- for API Client generation.
+- Angular Material -- for UI.
+  - NOTE: There is also a [vanilla branch](https://github.com/mugifly/angular-nest/tree/vanilla) that doesn't include Angular Material.
 - Docker -- for Production environment.
+  - NOTE: Deployments without Docker are also supported.
 - Karma + Jasmine -- for Unit testing of Frontend (with Puppeteer + Headless Chromium)
 - Jest -- for Unit testing of Backend
 - GitHub Actions -- for CI